Blog

 You must report your workplace injury to your employer within 30 days of the accident or within 30 days of discovering an occupational illness.
 Report the injury in writing if possible and keep a copy for your records.
 The sooner you report, the better.
 Delayed reporting is one of the most common reasons insurers deny claims.

-Step 2: Employer Files the First Report of Injury
+Step 2: Your Employer Reports the Injury

 Once notified, your employer is required to file a First Report of Injury or Illness with their workers’ compensation insurance carrier within seven days.
 If your employer fails to file this report, you can contact the insurer directly or file the report yourself through the Florida Division of Workers’ Compensation.

-Step 3: Seek Authorized Medical Treatment
+Step 3: Get Approved Medical Care

 Your employer or their insurance carrier will direct you to an authorized treating physician.
 In emergency situations, you may go to the nearest hospital.
 For all other treatment, you must use the doctors within the insurer’s approved network.
 If you are dissatisfied with your treating physician, you have the right to request a one-time change of doctor.

-Step 4: Insurance Carrier Investigation
+Step 4: The Insurance Company Investigates

 The insurance adjuster will investigate your claim, review medical records, and may take a recorded statement from you.
 The carrier must begin paying benefits or deny the claim within 14 days of receiving the First Report of Injury.
 Be cautious with recorded statements and consider consulting a lawyer before giving one.

-Step 5: Independent Medical Examination (IME)
+Step 5: Undergoing an Independent Medical Exam (IME)

 The insurance carrier may require you to attend an independent medical examination (IME).
 This is an evaluation by a doctor chosen by the insurer, not your treating physician.
 IME doctors frequently minimize injuries or declare that workers have reached MMI earlier than expected.
 Having legal representation can help you prepare for an IME and challenge unfavorable findings.